hasan-rakibul/hasan-rakibul.github.io/content/pages/links.md

 - [Transformer Neural Networks - EXPLAINED!
 (Attention is all you need)](https://www.youtube.com/watch?v=TQQlZhbC5ps)
 - [What is Transformer?](https://medium.com/inside-machine-learning/what-is-a-transformer-d07dd1fbec04)
 - [Pooling Strategies for Downstream Tasks - Utilizing Transformer Representations Efficiently](https://www.kaggle.com/code/rhtsingh/utilizing-transformer-representations-efficiently)

+&nbsp;

+# Others
+## Photo background remover
+- https://retoucher.online/upload: There are a varieties of background options (can new background be uploaded as well), have different size options for downloading.
+No sign-up required for the first three downloads.
+- https://www.fotor.com/features/backgrounds.html: Preview (lower quality) can be downloaded w/o sign up.
+Have similar others features as above.